rwieruch/blog_robinwieruch_content/mobx-react.md

 +++
-title = "MobX React: Refactor your application from Redux to MobX" description = "The MobX React: Refactor your application from Redux to MobX tutorial will teach you how to use MobX instead of Redux for state management in React.
-We will come ..." date = "2016-07-18T13:50:46+02:00" tags = ["Redux", "MobX"] categories = ["Redux", "MobX"]
+title = "MobX React: Refactor your application from Redux to MobX" description = "Refactor your React application from Redux to MobX.
+Use MobX instead of Redux for state management in React JS.
+Get to know actions, reactions and derivations in MobX and best practices..." date = "2016-07-18T13:50:46+02:00" tags = ["Redux", "MobX"] categories = ["Redux", "MobX"]